essel-dev/jewcal/README.rst

 You can convert Gregorian to Jewish dates and determine whether a day is *(Erev) Shabbat, (Erev) Yom Tov, Issur Melacha* and more.

-The aim of JewCal is using it with home automation (e.g. `Home Assistant <https://www.home-assistant.io/>`_ with `AppDaemon
+JewCal is mainly developed for use with home automation (e.g. `Home Assistant <https://www.home-assistant.io/>`_ with `AppDaemon
 <https://github.com/AppDaemon/appdaemon>`_).